cmssoft/advanced-all-in-one-forms/readme.txt

 === Advanced All In One Forms ===

-Contributors: pramodvrinsoft
+Contributors: cmssoft
 Donate link: https://www.vrinsofts.com/
-Tags: contact, form, contact form, feedback, email, ajax, captcha, akismet, smtp, overview, product enquiry, builder form, thank you page.
+Tags: contact, form, contact form, feedback, email, ajax, captcha, akismet, overview, product enquiry, builder form, thank you page.
 Requires at least: 5.5
 Tested up to: 5.9
-Stable tag: 1.0
+Stable tag: 1.0.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Advanced All In One Forms can manage multiple forms and product inquiry.
-The form supports Ajax-powered submitting, CAPTCHA, SMTP, OVERVIEW and so on.
+The form supports Ajax-powered submitting, CAPTCHA, OVERVIEW and so on.

 == Description ==